open-cogsci/osdoc/include/api/sampler.md

 ## function __sampler\.\_\_init\_\___\(experiment, src, \*\*playback\_args\)

-Constructor to create a new `sampler` object.
+Constructor to create a new SAMPLER object.
 You do not generally call this constructor directly, but use the `sampler()` function, which is described here: [/python/sampler/]().